AXImproveLtd/jsonDocCreate/README.md

         }
     }
     string output = doc.getOutput();
+  }
   ```

 Internal controls prevent out-of-order additions, ensuring that document is valid.
-Serialized content can be retrieved only after all documemnt's backets have been closed (e.g. objects and arrays deallocated in the proper sequence)
+Serialized content can be retrieved only after all document's backets have been closed (e.g. objects and arrays deallocated in the proper sequence)